 Price: about €90 for a round trip with an ICE train

-Located two hours south of Berlin, Dresden is the capital of the state of Saxony, and assuredly one of Germany’s richest cultural capitals.
-With over a dozen museums, gardens, and palaces accessible immediately from the city center or just outside, the city will provide you with a unique opportunity to gorge in Germany’s signature baroque architecture and enjoy some of the country’s finest works of art.
+Imagine a captivating city just two hours south of Berlin, brimming with cultural treasures and stunning architecture.
+Welcome to Dresden, the capital of Saxony and one of Germany's richest cultural hotspots.
+With over a dozen museums, gardens, and palaces at your fingertips, you'll be mesmerized by the city's signature baroque architecture and Germany's finest works of art.

 How to commute there: ICE2175 (high-speed train), rental car